Stuck In A Rut? Time To Step Outside Your Comfort Zone

 - My energy would be totally zapped as I’d be trying to manage my stress and anxiety

-Overall, we decided that spending any time here, would not be a pleasant experience, and would probably result in everyone slipping back to their comfort zone and back into old comfortable habits, forgetting they were here to stretch themselves.
+Overall, we decided that spending any time here, would not be a pleasant experience.
+It would probably result in everyone slipping back to their comfort zone, and back into old comfortable habits.
+This would push them back, forgetting they were here to stretch themselves.

 We then agreed stepping out of their comfort zone was a personal choice, as well as a personal journey.
 They would step out of their comfort zone at their own pace and would choose how big or small their steps would be.